21 books every man should read at least once

 In this stunning and ambitious novel, Richard Powers weaves together interlocking fables that range from antebellum New York to the late twentieth-century Timber Wars of the Pacific Northwest and beyond.

-If you love The Overstory, read Greenwood by Michael Christie next (it’s another fantastic book with many similarities).
+If you love The Overstory, I’d recommend reading Greenwood by Michael Christie next.
+It’s a fantastic book with many similarities, and another of my top choices for the best modern books for men.

 War and Peace by Leo Tolstoy